Relational De-Creation

 Jude 7

-The symmetry of Matthew 25:46 should not be ignored, but neither should it be defined in purely abstract duration terms.
-Eternal life is not merely endless conscious existence; Jesus defines it in John 17:3 as knowing the Father and the Son.
+The symmetry of Matthew 25:46 should not be ignored, but it should not be defined in purely abstract terms of duration.
+Eternal life is not merely endless conscious existence; Jesus defines eternal life in John 17:3 as knowing the Father and the Son.
 Eternal life is therefore relational life in communion with God.
-If the symmetry is pressed in that same biblical direction, then eternal punishment is not endless conscious preservation in torment, but the eternal consequence of final exclusion from the relational source of life.

 Conclusion